DURAARK/workbench-ui/README.md

 ## Demo-Server

-A showcasing demo is running on or [development system](http://juliet.cgv.tugraz.at).
+A showcasing demo is running on our [development system](http://juliet.cgv.tugraz.at).
 It is a development system, not a production one.
 You will always have the newest version running there, but it is also possible to experience bugs.
 A production demo will be available soon at http://workbench.duraark.eu.
 Currently we have the first prototype version running there.

 ## Setup & Installation